potch/corsica-repl/README.md

 > repl server [server]

 Be sure to use the fully qualified URL of the server, including protocol.
+Server information is stored in localStorage, so you should only have to do this when you change servers.

 If you refresh the page, the dropdown should be populated with a list of screens connected to the server.